FAIR-Chem/fairchem/_sources/autoapi/core/models/schnet/index.rst

    :param use_pbc: If set to :obj:`True`, account for periodic boundary conditions.
                    (default: :obj:`True`)
    :type use_pbc: bool, optional
+   :param use_pbc_single: Process batch PBC graphs one at a time
+   :type use_pbc_single: bool,optional
    :param regress_forces: If set to :obj:`True`, predict forces by differentiating
                           energy with respect to positions.
                           (default: :obj:`True`)